krgokul/happyfox_assignment/README.md

-# Gmail API Setup and Usage Guide
+# Setup and Usage Guide

 A complete guide to authenticate with Google using OAuth 2.0 and interact with Gmail emails programmatically in Python.